Diamond D-Jet – Executive Very Light Jet, Austria

 The glass cockpit is fitted with an electrically driven vapour cycle air-conditioning system allowing the aircraft to be pre-cooled prior to boarding.

 The aircraft's avionics system is based on the Garmin G1000 avionics suite and includes a three-panel Garmin G1000 glass cockpit with Garmin GDU 1240A 12in primary flight displays (PFDs), a centrally mounted Garmin GDU 1500 15in multi-function display (MFD), Garmin flight management system with a centre console-mounted keypad controller and Garmin GFC 700 3-axis automatic flight control system.
-The autopilot control unit for the GFC 700 automatic flight is placed for easy access just below the glarescreen.
+The autopilot control unit for the GFC 700 automatic flight is placed for easy access just

 The communications and navigation suite comprises a dual Garmin GIA 63W VHF communications set, VHF navigator with an instrument landing system (ILS) localiser and glideslope, a wide-area augmentation system (FAA WAAS) certified global positioning system (GPS), dual Garmin GRS 77 solid-state attitude and heading reference system (AHRS), dual Garmin GDC 74 digital air data computers, Garmin GTX 33 mode-S transponder, dual pilot static system, active traffic advisory system (ATAS), a TAWS-B terrain awareness system, a satellite data link for weather and support for XM radio in-flight information and entertainment and a 406MHz emergency locator transmitter.